Attract More Customers: Become Sensory-Friendly

 This is a low-cost example of sensory-friendly changes.
 Becoming sensory-friendly does not have to take a lot of time, money, or resources.

 Later in this blog post, you can also download a sample sensory sensitivity questionnaire.
-It is an example that can be used with all customers.
+It is an example that can be used with clients for businesses who offer individual or personal services.
 You can also easily adapt it to other healthcare practices like the dentist, doctor, occupational therapist, physiotherapist, psychologist, or any other location that provides a personal service to a customer such as a hairdresser, salon, or spa.

 Creating a sensory-friendly experience to attract more customers to access your services can be simple.
 Ask potential customers what their sensory preferences are and then match them as best you can during service delivery.